Cycling Lifestyle: The Art of Finding Your Own Way

 No Right, No Wrong

-What I’m trying to say – and this is what I can confirm for myself from my mallorca training camp – is that you as an athlete need to define, what right or wrong means for yourself.
+What I’m trying to say – and this is what I can confirm for myself from my Mallorca training camp – is that you as an athlete need to define, what right or wrong means for yourself.
 There’s no such thing as the one right way or the one right thing.

 Cycling Individual Improvement